 I guess, doing your anaerobic work, like medleys and the ones you mention get the heart rate going pretty well.
 What does your basic diet consist of?

 I have started working with Nathan Payton for my diet planning and so far it has really helped me.
-I have cleaned up my eating (not that I was eating bad before) overall and feel like I am getting stronger all the time.
-My basic diet consists of a lot of lean meat chicken, beef, buffalo, fish, etc. and a lot of carbohydrate mixed in with fruits and vegetables spread over 7 meals throughout the day.
-It is a ton of work cooking and eating all of the food but I look at this as part of my job and in all honesty it is basically like a part time job with eating and cooking taking me almost 3 hours a day with most of that time spent simply chewing and swallowing food!
+I have cleaned up my eating (not that I was eating badly before) overall and feel like I am getting stronger all the time.
+My basic diet consists of a lot of lean meat chicken, beef, buffalo, fish, etc. and a lot of carbohydrates mixed in with fruits and vegetables spread over 7 meals throughout the day.
+It is a ton of work cooking and eating all of the food but I look at this as part of my job and in all honesty it is basically like a part-time job with eating and cooking taking me almost 3 hours a day with most of that time spent simply chewing and swallowing food!

 What does your diet normally consist of?

-For breakfast I normally eat between six and eight eggs, some wheat toast, cereal/oatmeal, and a protein shake.
+For breakfast, I normally eat between six and eight eggs, some wheat toast, cereal/oatmeal, and a protein shake.

-Lunch is usually 1lb of chicken/beef, potatoes, milk and dinner is exactly the same.
+Lunch is usually 1lb of chicken/beef, potatoes, milk, and dinner is exactly the same.
 I normally eat about eight meals a day.

-Well I am a big fan of learning to listen to your body with training.
+Well, I am a big fan of learning to listen to your body with training.
 There is a fine line you have to walk down with training leading up to a big contest and being able to know when to push harder and when to back off a bit is very important.
 That being said rest and recovery is very important in the strength building process and I try to get as much as I possibly can when I am pushing myself hard in training.